Aurea6/Aurea6/guides/BotForge/Setup.md

 ### Pterodactyl setup
 So for pterodactyl panel users, it's hate to break it to you, but it's kinda pain.
 But let's get started, I'll try to keep it simple.
 By the way it's painful, not difficult!
 > [!NOTE]
-> This guide assumes you've logged into your panel and your server installation is completed!
+> This guide assumes you've logged into your panel and your server installation is completed and your server egg is NodeJS v18 or higher.
 1. Go to your server's **Startup** tab and just simply copy-paste this in the **Additional Node Packages** section add the following and make sure it looks like the image:
    ```bash
    github:tryforge/forgescript#dev github:tryforge/forgedb sqlite3